 Two in three Americans are overweight or obese.
-There are popular theories about what's causing the obesity epidemic but research does not support them.
-What is clear is that most U.S. adults eat too many calories.
+There are many popular theories about what's causing the obesity epidemic, but many are not supported by data.
+What's clear is that most U.S. adults eat too many calories.

 Mar 13, 2017 Politico